Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 If you have nail ridges that are accompanied by other symptoms, you should see a doctor to rule out any underlying health issues.

-There are certain nutrients that are important for nail health, and if you’re deficient in any of them, you can take supplements.
+Certain nutrients are essential for nail health; if you’re deficient in any of them, you can take supplements.

-If you have vertical nail ridges and are also experiencing other symptoms of vitamin D deficiency, such as fatigue or bone pain, you should see a doctor.
+If you have vertical nail ridges and are also experiencing other vitamin D deficiency symptoms, such as fatigue or bone pain, you should see a doctor.